Jkalim/-Challenge-1/README.md

 * Plays subcategory by goals
 Most of the goals are succesful overall except for the $25,000 to $35,000 and the over $45,000 range where the failed percentage is significantly--- better.
 Low budget goals for plays are likely to be successful.

-## Limitations
 The data set shows the facts but no explanation can be provided as far as why all outcomes are not successful.

-## Other possible tables and graphs
- the theater and plays ouctomes by country could be helpful as we would get an insight on what region to try to fix or abort the campaingn.
+The theater and plays ouctomes by country could be helpful as we would get an insight on what region to try to fix or abort the campaingn.
 Graphs --- by countries would give us a clear visualization as far as which region is failing and succeeding.